ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

  * Using and verifying hashes of executables during updates
  * Actually test your software (e.g., fuzzing, to make sure you validate your inputs)

+## Multidisciplinary
+Ask EE (possibly in schematic review):
+  * beneficial passive components
+  * more test points, e.g. copper pads, brass loops
+  * verifying MCU/peripherals are similar to what was used on dev-kit,
+  * ask about input ranges like what voltage ranges do I expect for ADC?
+  * Also, can discuss things that might be inexpensive in hardware, but expensive in software Feedback on PCB design could be using I2C over SPI in relation to number of wires?
+Using hardware tools to debug are important so as to give EE sufficient information

 ## Hardware
+Schematics useful for looking into electrical diagrams of board components, e.g. mcu pins that are pull-up (will read 1 by default), peripherals (leads to resistors, etc.), st-link, audio, etc.

 PSoC is type of MCU made by Cypress where some peripherals can be programmable from software like in a FPGA?
 Combines FPGA and MCU